 Tuesday, August 9.
 Beethoven, Trio Op.
 11; Bach, Chaconne for Solo Violin BWV 1004; Kodaly, Duet for Violin and Cello Op.
 7; Mendelssohn, Trio No. 1 Op.
 49

 Wednesday, August 10.
 Brahms, Violin Sonata No. 1 Op.
 78; Beethoven, Cello Sonata No. 3 Op.
 69; Schumann, Abegg Variations; Brahms, Trio No. 1 Op.
 8.

-Istomin opened the festival on July 28 with Beethoven’s 4th Concerto.
-On August 2, he played Chopin’s 2nd Concerto.
+Istomin opened the festival on July 28 with Beethoven’s Concerto No. 4.
+On August 2, he played Chopin’s Second Concerto.
 On August 4, it was Rose’s turn to take the stage with the 1st Concerto by Saint-Saëns.
 On August 5, Stern performed the Brahms Concerto and, the next day, the Brahms Double with Rose.
 They were accompanied by the Chicago Symphony Orchestra under Enrique Jorda.

 Nine concerts at the Israel Festival in August and September 1961